CellMigrationLab/.github/profile/README.md

 Welcome to the GitHub repository of the [Cell Migration Lab](https://cellmig.org/)!
 Our lab is dedicated to understanding cell migration, focusing on cancer research.
 We also develop image analysis tools to advance this field.

 ## About us
 The cell migration lab is located in Turku, Finland.
 The lab started in 2019 and is part of the Cell Biology department at [Åbo Akademi University](https://www.abo.fi/en/).
-We are part of the Solution for Health research profile and [INFLAMES Flagship](https://inflames.utu.fi/).
-We are affiliated with [Turku Bioscience Centre](https://bioscience.fi/) and use their core facilities for our research.
+We are part of [Turku Bioscience Centre](https://bioscience.fi/), the [IMMENs Centre of Excellence](https://www.helsinki.fi/en/researchgroups/immune-endothelial-interfaces) and the [INFLAMES Flagship](https://inflames.utu.fi/).

 ## [Latest Research](https://cellmig.org/featured-research/)
 Discover our recent findings and publications: [Research](https://cellmig.org/featured-research/).